valsamovich/omscs/courses/cs6310-software-architecture-&-design.md

     <identifier>         - Give a name for the context.
 Context is where you are in a diagram.
     <constraintType>     - Type of constraints
     <Boolean expression> - It's an actual constraint that the statement is expressing.

+**Invariants**

+- Statement of a property that is always true
+- Express key system requirements
+- `inv` keyword

+        context LargeCompany int: numberOfEmployees > 50

 ## Resources

 - [Class Resources PAge](https://www.udacity.com/wiki/saad/resources)